Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 We will use an equivalent circuit framework \cite{pandey2016unified}, \cite{pandey2018robust} for power grids to develop EMT models for two simple toy networks.
-These toy examples are based on a simple 2-node three-phase power network with different load configurations.
+These toy examples are based on a simple 2-bus three-phase power network with different load configurations.
 We consider the following load scenarios: \begin{itemize} \item a linear wye-connected series RL load (see Fig. \ref{fig:ideal_voltage_network_RL_node}) \item a non-linear induction motor load (see Fig. \ref{fig:IM_load}) \end{itemize}

-Note: For both examples, we assume that the load is connected in a WYE configuration and all the neutrals in the network are grounded.
+Note: For both examples, we assume that the load is connected in a wye configuration and all the neutrals in the network are grounded.

-The illustration of the two-node power network with a generic load model is shown in Fig. \ref{fig:infinite_bus}.
+The illustration of the two-bus power network with a generic load model is shown in Fig. \ref{fig:infinite_bus}.
 It includes power system verbiage such as infinite bus and wye-connected load.
-For the moment, the infinite bus (on node 1) can be thought of as the power source, and the load bus (on node 2) can be thought of as the power sink.
+For the moment, the infinite bus (at nodes $a', b', c'$) can be considered the power source, and the load bus (at nodes $a, b, c$) can be considered the power sink.

 The illustration in Fig. \ref{fig:infinite_bus} is a power system representation.
 To perform EMT simulation with an equivalent circuit framework, as a first step, we represent any power grid-specific elements as electric circuit elements.
-The network in Fig. \ref{fig:infinite_bus} has three components i) infinite bus, ii) transmission line (a very simplified version), and iii) load.
+The network in Fig. \ref{fig:infinite_bus} has three components i) an infinite bus, ii) a transmission line (a very simplified model), and iii) a load.
 Two of these three components (infinite bus and transmission line) are shared across the two examples.
 Therefore, we begin with them.
 The infinite bus is trivial to model as a circuit element.
 It is simply an ideal voltage source with a known magnitude and phase angle.
+Further, the frequency of this source is assumed to be either 60 Hz or 50 Hz depending on the system.
 For a three-phase network, the infinite bus is modeled by a set of three independent voltage sources (offset by $120^{\circ}$) connected in a wye formation.
 The network with an infinite bus replaced with circuit elements is shown in Fig. \ref{fig:ideal_voltage_network}.
-The transmission line model with R and X values is already represented as a set of circuit elements and does not require translation.
+The transmission line model with R and L values already represents a set of circuit elements and does not require translation.
+Note that this transmission line model is greatly simplified to improve the readability of this tutorial.
+A more detailed model (see \cite{dommel1996emtp}), at a minimum, should include shunt capacitances and mutual impedances.
+Longer lines should use lumped models.
+Still, the readers will learn to model mutual impedances while developing the EMT model for an induction motor.

 The last step is to convert the load component in Fig. \ref{fig:ideal_voltage_network} into an equivalent circuit before getting started with EMT-related steps.
 Loads in power systems correspond to various devices ranging from large induction motors to resistive heating loads.
 We will translate the two load models into equivalent circuits in their respective sub-sections.